-The changes implemented with the Version 4 disk layout have greatly expanded file system scalability.
-VxFS can now support files up to two terabytes in size because file system structures are no longer in fixed locations (see Chapter 2, "Disk Layout").
+VxFS can now support files up to one terabyte in size because file system structures are no longer in fixed locations (see Appendix C, "Disk Layout").
+See "largefiles | nolargefiles" on page 37 for information on how to create, mount, and manage file systems containing large files.